t-hamano/piano-block/readme.txt

 == Frequently Asked Questions ==

-= How will these blocks be displayed in the frontend ? =
+= How will this block be displayed in the frontend ? =

-These blocks do not display anything on the frontend.
+This block do not display anything on the frontend.
-They are just blocks for playing music in the block editor.
+This block is only for playing music in the block editor.

 = Is it possible to record the sound of my play ? =